Covariance and Contravariance in Scala

 def meow() : Unit = println("meow")

-and now write the following function
+}and now write the following function

 def f(g: Getter[Cat]): Unit = g.get.meow

-does not accept Getter[Animal]
+f does not accept Getter[Animal] because an Animal has no meow.

-can be replaced by a Getter[Cat]
+But every Getter[Animal] can be replaced by a Getter[Cat].

-is covariant.
+Getter is covariant.

 Setter